 - Speech symptom – Several symptoms of impaired speech can occur with conversion disorder.
 The most common symptom is functional dysphonia (hoarseness or whispering), but other symptoms include slurred speech, articulatory issues, stuttering, foreign accent syndrome, and mutism.
 The examiner can ask patients with symptoms of functional dysphonia to cough or sing during lung exam; often, they will be able to perform these functions, whereas patients with true dysphonia have difficulty doing so.
 The inspection of the vocal cords will be normal.

-The primary tools used to make the diagnosis of conversion disorder are the history and physical exam; however, laboratory studies or imaging may be required to rule out underlying medical conditions.
+The primary tools used to diagnose conversion disorder are the history and physical exam; however, laboratory studies or imaging may be required to rule out underlying medical conditions.
 The studies ordered are highly dependent on the nature of the patient’s symptoms and their initial presentation.
-For example, patients that present with psychogenic nonepileptic seizures may undergo electroencephalogram to show a lack of true seizure activity, or they may have laboratory studies such as prolactin or creatine phosphokinase drawn to help differentiate their condition from an epileptic seizure.
-A vast majority of patients presenting with weakness as a primary symptom will undergo tests such as electromyography or magnetic resonance imaging.
+For example, patients that present with psychogenic nonepileptic seizures may undergo an electroencephalogram to show a lack of true seizure activity, or they may have laboratory studies such as prolactin or creatine phosphokinase drawn to help differentiate their condition from an epileptic seizure.
+A vast majority of patients presenting with weakness as a primary symptom will undergo electromyography or magnetic resonance imaging tests.
 Studies may also be ordered for patients with possible comorbid diagnoses.